 AER has also expanded to the rugged device space, to enlist devices with special hardware features, the capability of mass enrollment and extending support to older devices with security updates.
 Android is set to become the largest rugged OS shipment, according to an IDC report, making this feature an important enhancement of the AER program.

 In a mobile-first world, employees are increasingly turning to personal devices as they offer the flexibility to work on-the-go, and even from remote locations.
 Personal devices make employees more efficient and help them stay connected 24/7 but when these devices need to be used in a corporate setting, it becomes crucial to scrutinize them.
-Android MDM Recommended offers the much-needed standardization, security, and quality assurance for devices used for business purposes.
+Android MDM helps software testing companies select, deploy and support large scale of devices with more confidence and Recommended offers the much-needed standardization, security, and quality assurance for devices used for business purposes.
 It also brings together various vendors to deliver common features for enterprise mobility management and support customized features in their bouquet of services.
 For the administrators it offers simplified management and centralized control abilities, while end-users can enjoy a flexible work environment with a clear separation between work and personal data.
 As Android continues to evolve, so will the AER program and is expected to be adopted by many enterprises.

 Vandita is a passionate writer and IT enthusiast.
 By profession, she is a Computer Lecturer at the University of Delhi and has previously worked as a Software Engineer with Aricent Technologies.